IBM/istio101/workshop/README.md

 # Beyond the Basics: Istio and IBM Cloud Container Service
 [Istio](https://www.ibm.com/cloud/info/istio) is an open platform to connect, secure, and manage a network of microservices, also known as a service mesh, on cloud platforms such as Kubernetes in IBM Cloud Container Service.
-With Istio, manage network traffic, load balance across microservices, enforce access policies, verify service identity on the service mesh, and more.
+With Istio, You can manage network traffic, load balance across microservices, enforce access policies, verify service identity on the service mesh, and more.

 In this course, you can see how to install Istio alongside microservices for a simple mock app called Guestbook.
 When you deploy Guestbook's microservices into an IBM Cloud Container Service cluster where Istio is installed, you inject the Istio Envoy sidecar proxies in the pods of each microservice.